Distributed Local Verification using Proofs with(out) Errors: Local Verification with Oracular Proofs

-We can circumvent the impossibility for cycle detection (in Section~\ref{sec:2label-impossibility}) by considering an increased view distance for each node.
-Observe that the labeling $L_O$ in Section~\ref{sec:3labels} creates a sense of direction (children $\rightarrow$ parent) around every node using $3$ labels.
-When a node can see only its $1$-hop neighborhood, a sense of direction cannot be created with just $2$ labels (due to symmetry).
-However, it is interesting to see that an increment in the view distance enables us to design a clear labeling using only $2$ labels.
-Let us look at an interesting labeling $L^*_O$ with $|L^*_O| = 1$ (i.e., $2$ labels) for graphs with cycles under the assumption that every node has view distance $3$ (also refer to Fig. \ref{fig:2labels}).
+We can circumvent the impossibility (Theorem \ref{thm:impos_2labels}) for cycle existence by considering an increased view distance for each node.
+Observe that the proof $L_0$ in Sec. \ref{sec:3labels} establishes a sense of direction in the acyclic components (the ones we get after deleting all core nodes) of the graph along any path from a leaf node toward a cycle (by repeated use of $1, 2, 0$ (in order) on that path, see Fig. \ref{fig:4labels}).
+When a node can see only its $1$-hop neighborhood, a sense of direction cannot be created with just $2$ distinct proof labels (due to symmetry).
+However, it is interesting to see that an increment in the view distance (to $3$) enables us to construct an interesting proof $L^*_O$ (with $2$ distinct proof labels), see Fig. \ref{fig:2labels}.